County of Santa Barbara

 DISTRICT ATTORNEY'S OFFICE

-Consider recommendations regarding the California Governor’s Office of Emergency
+Consider recommendations regarding the California Governor’s Office of Emergency Services (Cal

-Services (Cal OES) Victim/Witness (VW) Program Grant Award; Subaward VW25 03 2801,
+OES) Victim/Witness (VW) Program Grant Award; Subaward VW25 03 2801, as follows:

 BOARD OF SUPERVISORS